 This goes hand-in-hand with being accessible.
 I know you have your own, busy life with kids and tons of responsibilities.
 And, I’m not saying that you need to respond to every e-mail within minutes of receipt, but within one business day is a good goal to strive for.
 And, better late than never.
 Life happens; so if you are a little behind on answering e-mails, be sure to still answer them.
 Usually, they will understand.

 I sometimes receive pitches or offers that I am not interested in.
 Even if my answer is no, I attempt to respond to the sender.
 This is a common courtesy and one I would expect if the situation were reversed.
 You can even use canned responses like Michael Hyatt does, so that you’re saying no with grace, yet, not wasting time.

 You’ll see a trend throughout this article; treat others how you’d like to be treated.

 Don’t argue; it’s not worth losing a customer, or future customers over.
 Even if you don’t feel as though you did anything wrong, be understanding and helpful.
 Do your best to make your point kindly.
 Argumentative attitudes tend to hurt business more than they help it.
 The adage that the customer is always right is a good thing to remember.
 Even when they’re not, it usually makes better business sense to concede gracefully than to appear inflexible or rude.

 When a customer contacts you with a complaint or a compliment, listen!
 What they have to say is important and could give you crucial insight into what your customers want and what they expect.
 This can only help you!
 Listen to what they say and take it to heart.
 Then, use the feedback to make changes for the better or strengthen what you are already doing right.

-This also a great way to get testimonials that you can use on your website or in your other marketing.
+This is also a great way to get testimonials that you can use on your website or in your other marketing.
 If you want to use their name, ask for permission.
 Customers will usually be flattered that you value their input.
-Don’t be afraid to ask for the feedback and then listen with an open mind.
+Don’t be afraid to ask for feedback and then listen with an open mind.